ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/log-drivers/log-drivers.md

 A log driver is the conduit used by the Lumberjack to output or persist application logs.

-Lumberjack offers basic log drivers out-of-the-box, namely the `LumberjackConsoleDriver` and the `LumberjackHttpDriver`.
+Lumberjack offers basic log drivers out-of-the-box, namely the `LumberjackConsoleDriver` and the `LumberjackAngularHttpDriver`.

 Every log driver implements the `LumberjackLogDriver` interface.